D3Ext/maldev/README.md

 - Unlawful or illegal use of the project.
 - Legal or Law infringement (acted in any country, state, municipality, place) by third parties and users.
-- Act against ethical and / or human moral, ethic, and peoples and cultures of the world.
+- Act against ethical and / or human moral, ethic, and peoples of the world.
 - Malicious act, capable of causing damage to third parties, promoted or distributed by third parties or the user through this software.